 Nonce Management: Bitmap vs Salt

 Permit2's nonce model uses a 256-bit bitmap, where each signature consumes one bit.
-This works well for sequential operations on a single chain but starts to break when permits are minted in bursts or across chains.
-Two permits signed at nearly the same moment can race for the same bitmap slot, forcing the wallet to pre-serialize signing or introducing retry logic.
+This works for sequential operations on a single chain but breaks down when permits are minted in bursts or across chains.
+Permit3 replaces the bitmap with a salt-based nonce chosen by the signer, eliminating bitmap-slot collisions and letting permits be produced in parallel.

-Permit3 replaces the bitmap with a salt-based nonce.
-The signer chooses the salt.
-As long as each salt value is unique per signer, permits never collide.
+Two Permit2 permits signed at nearly the same moment can race for the same bitmap slot, forcing the wallet to pre-serialize signing or introducing retry logic.
+As long as each salt value is unique per signer in Permit3, permits never collide.
 This is a small change with large implications.

-• Agentic systems can mint permits in parallel without coordinating through a single-threaded signer process.
+Agentic systems can mint permits in parallel without coordinating through a single-threaded signer process.

-• Treasury ops can batch permits for multiple chains simultaneously without introducing a bottleneck.
+Treasury ops can batch permits for multiple chains simultaneously without introducing a bottleneck.

-• Wallets can pre-sign a permit today for execution tomorrow without worrying about bitmap slot conflicts.
+Wallets can pre-sign a permit today for execution tomorrow without worrying about bitmap slot conflicts.

 The trade-off is that the signer is responsible for salt uniqueness.
 In practice this is trivial (random 32-byte salt) but it is a responsibility shift versus Permit2's bitmap, which handled this automatically.